FezTheImmigrant/pomdp_brown/README.md

 - numpy
 - tabulate

-Once the dependencies are installed you can run the application with the following command
+Once the dependencies are installed you can run the application with the following command:
 ```
 python3 gridworld.py
 ```